-- Bring dogs or other pets into the Garden
+- You must not bring dogs or other pets into the Garden

-- Fly drones in or above the Garden (under CASA guidelines.
+- You must not fly drones in or above the Garden (under CASA guidelines.
 Learn more at our Filming and Photography page)

 The Botanic Gardens of South Australia are home to a huge variety of bird and animal life that are attracted to the Gardens’ flora.
 We do, however, ask that you do not feed the wildlife.
 Find out more about animal welfare and the Botanic Gardens of South Australia.